UCD-pbio-rclub/ISLR_Julin.Maloof/chapter_4/Chapter_4.md

 _(h) Which of these methods appears to provide the best results on this data?_

-_(i) Experiment with different combinations of predictors, includ- ing possible transformations and interactions, for each of the methods.
-Report the variables, method, and associated confu- sion matrix that appears to provide the best results on the held out data.
+_(i) Experiment with different combinations of predictors, including possible transformations and interactions, for each of the methods.
+Report the variables, method, and associated confusion matrix that appears to provide the best results on the held out data.
 Note that you should also experiment with values for K in the KNN classifier._

  ## Q 11 a-c,f